nixworks/public/news/2015/02/7/transasia-cancels-dozens-of-flights-to-retrain-its-pilots-following-the-february-4-crash-of-transasia-airways-flight-235-which-killed-at-lea.md

 ### Related:

-1. [TransAsia Airways Flight 235: A TransAsia Airways ATR 72 turboprop aircraft with 58 people on board en route from the Taiwanese capital Taipei to Kinmen, Taiwan crashes into the Keelung River near Taipei just after liftoff killing at least 31 people with several injures and missing. ](/news/2015/02/4/transasia-airways-flight-235-a-transasia-airways-atr-72-turboprop-aircraft-with-58-people-on-board-en-route-from-the-taiwanese-capital-taip.md) _Context: TransAsia Airways Flight 235_
+1. [A TransAsia Airways ATR 72 turboprop aircraft with 58 people on board en route from the Taiwanese capital Taipei to Kinmen, Taiwan crashes into the Keelung River near Taipei just after liftoff killing at least 31 people with several injures and missing. ](/news/2015/02/4/a-transasia-airways-atr-72-turboprop-aircraft-with-58-people-on-board-en-route-from-the-taiwanese-capital-taipei-to-kinmen-taiwan-crashes-i.md) _Context: TransAsia Airways Flight 235_